 Medical degrees in direct healthcare offer a range of variability within career paths.
 Often career paths take the form of concentrations and specialties within medicine areas and intended populations.
 Concentrations in medicine are typically chosen in the third year of the medical program.
-Some popular specialties within medicine include family practice, emergency medicine, psychiatry, surgery, pediatrics, orthopedic, internal medicine and obstetrics’ gynecology.
+Some popular specialties within medicine include family practice, emergency medicine, psychiatry, surgery, pediatrics, orthopedic, internal medicine, and obstetrics and gynecology.
 Direct healthcare professionals are often are located within hospitals, clinics, and medical facilities.

-- CCE Internship Programs- CCE sponsors a number of structured internship programs in a variety of fields in both domestic and international locations
+- CCE Internship Programs: We sponsor a number of structured internship programs in a variety of fields in both domestic and international locations.

-- Career Fairs- Attend our career fairs and special events throughout the year including the Fall and Spring Career Fairs
+- Career Fairs: Attend our career fairs and special events throughout the year including the Undergraduate and Spring Career Fairs.

-- Columbia College and SEAS Pre-Medical Advising- Offers a host of resources, guidance and one-on-one advising for pre-medical students
+- Columbia College and Columbia Engineering Pre-Medical Advising: Offers a host of resources, guidance and one-on-one advising for pre-medical students

 - Student Research Involvement Program

 - Mentornet: An online mentoring community in which Columbia University participates

 - National Science Foundation (NSF) — Research Experiences for Undergraduates (REU): NSF created Research Experiences for Undergraduates (REU) to promote the advancement of research and give college students opportunities to inform their research interests.
 Upon gaining acceptance to these research positions, a generous stipend, housing accommodations and living arrangements are provided while attending the program.
 These research experiences take place during summer and can range anywhere from between 4-12 weeks.
 Application deadlines for these competitive research experiences are typically from February to March.